MIC-DKFZ/semantic_segmentation/README.md

   - axis labels are wrong
 - img lossfunction
   - remove black line around circles (not in the other plots)
+  - maybe use other results for DC loss

 ### References
 This repository adopts code from the following sources: